rsm-yugan/my-repo/README.md

+# My first Rady repository

-My first Rady repository" and a line of text "My name is Yuxin GAN and this is my first Rady repository.
+My name is Yuxin GAN and this is my first Rady repository.